Ceagah2/tony-veiculos-teste/README.md

 - [Styled Components](https://www.styled-components.com), the best css-in-js lib;
 - [Vite](https://vitejs.dev/), to create the React project;
+- [Axios](https://axios-http.com/), to make http requests;
 - [Vitest](https://vitest.dev/), to test everything;

+## Why these ?

+This stack is the one I am most familiar with working in, and I feel very comfortable with it, allowing me to extract all my potential as a developer.
+Since whenever I can, I choose the same tools.

+## Some hacks that i've use.

+To avoid creating a local mock file and paying to access the FIPE table, I went after the API that Tony Veiculos themselves use, in order to maintain the authenticity of the data and minimize the fabrication of prices and products as much as possible.
+I won't describe the method I used to find this API, as I am certain it's a private API, and I won't disclose it here in the documentation.

+## Patterns that i've followed

+- YAGNI: `you ain't gonna need it`.
+All the libraries were installed as needed.
+None were installed before they were required.

 ## How to run the project